FC Unirea Constanța: History

-Association with FCSB (2021 - 2023)
+Association with FCSB (2021–2023)

 During the first season of activity, after a series of disappointing results, the club was taken over by Vasile Geambazi, FCSB owner's nephew, and Unirea became the satellite of the Liga I team.

 Mathematically relegated at the end of the season, but kept in the second tier of Romanian football due to the financial problems faced by Gaz Metan Medias and Academica Clinceni, Unirea Constanța moved to Clinceni, Ilfov County and started the rebranding process to become FCSB A Clinceni.

-In the 2022-2023 season, Unirea is coached by Dacian Nastai and the team's squad is almost exclusively made up of players on loan from FCSB II.
+In the 2022–23 season, Unirea is coached by Dacian Nastai and the team's squad is almost exclusively made up of players on loan from FCSB II.

 The fall of Unirea

-After FCSB decided not to continue the Unirea Constanta project, the team's owner, Vasile Geambazi, announced that he wants to finish this season and that he is searching for young talents who wants to play for the rest of the season.
+After FCSB decided not to continue the Unirea Constanța project, the team's owner, Vasile Geambazi, announced that he wants to finish this season and that he is searching for young talents who wants to play for the rest of the season.